multifactor/MFKDF2.rs/mfkdf2/README.md

 Multi-Factor Key Derivation Function (MFKDF) extends traditional password-based key derivation by incorporating all of a user’s authentication factors, not just a single secret into the derivation process.
-This crate enables constructing high-entropy cryptographic keys from combinations of passwords, HOTP/TOTP codes, and hardware-backed authenticators such as YubiKeys.
+This crate enables constructing high-entropy cryptographic keys from combinations of passwords, HOTP/TOTP codes, and hardware-backed authenticators such as `YubiKeys`.

 Key capabilities include:
 - **Multi-source entropy**: Derive key material from multiple independent factors (passwords,